 How To Make a Resume

-Your resume is the first impression you make while applying for jobs.
+Your CV is the first impression you make while applying for jobs.
 This means that your resume needs to showcase all the important details about your professional background clearly and accurately.
-Follow along with the instructional copy in Xtensio’s resume template and the tips in this guide to create a powerful resume that will help you land your dream job.
+Follow along with the instructional copy in Xtensio’s template and this guide to learn how to create a resume that lands you your dream job.
+Explore this template.

 Xtensio’s FREE Resume Template and Editable Examples

-Your starting point to create and share a beautiful resume, without any design experience.
+Your starting point to create and share a comprehensive staff handbook, without any design experience.

 Full name and contact info

+Busy job seekers often overlook the first and most important step when it comes to creating a resume – check your name!
 Misspelling your name on your resume can be extremely detrimental to your end goal of landing the job.
 This may create doubts about your professionalism and confusion about who you are.
 That being said, make sure your name is spelled correctly!
-You can also share your professional social media links to avoid possible confusions and further outline your experience.
+When writing a resume, you can also share your professional social media links to avoid possible confusions and further outline your experience.
 You may also want to include a recent, high-quality photo to put a face with the name.

-An overview of your professional career to this point is not necessary, but it can be important if you’re switching from one career to another.
+When you make a resume, you may want to include an overview of your professional career to this point.
+Although it is not necessary, it can be important if you’re switching from one career to another.
 The overview should make it clear why you’re seeking a new position and give a brief summary of your related experience, skills and overall career goals.
 A good way to write your career overview is to answer these questions in paragraph format:

 - What is your current title?